Comparisons

 Migration Path

-Whether you are moving from spreadsheets, a legacy CLM, or starting from scratch, here is the typical path for each platform.
+Whether you are moving from spreadsheets, an existing CLM, or starting from scratch, here is the typical path for each platform.

 1